mitsuba-renderer/drjit/docs/unused/gpu.rst

 all of the computation was optimized away and replaced by a simple constant (:math:`\tanh(2)\approx 0.964028`).

-Enoki's approach is motivated by efficiency considerations: most array operations are individually very simple and do not involve a sufficient amount of computation to outweigh overheads related to memory accesses and GPU kernel launches.
-Enoki therefore accumulates larger amounts of work (potentially hundreds of thousands of individual operations) before creating and launching an optimized GPU kernel.
+Dr.Jit's approach is motivated by efficiency considerations: most array operations are individually very simple and do not involve a sufficient amount of computation to outweigh overheads related to memory accesses and GPU kernel launches.
+Dr.Jit therefore accumulates larger amounts of work (potentially hundreds of thousands of individual operations) before creating and launching an optimized GPU kernel.
 Once evaluated, array contents can be accessed without triggering further computation: